gazebosim/docs/ros_installation.md

    * [ROS1 Noetic](https://github.com/gazebosim/ros_gz/tree/noetic#from-source)
      * Be sure of using `export GZ_VERSION=fortress`

-### Gz Edifice
+### Gazebo Edifice
-Gz Edifice can be also used with ROS2 Foxy, ROS2 Rolling and ROS1 Noetic, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilation from source.
+Gazebo Edifice can be also used with ROS2 Foxy, ROS2 Rolling and ROS1 Noetic, the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) supports the compilation from source.